canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides mandatory procedures for enterprise architecture assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.

-These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the procedures for Application Architecture provide that, all source code must be released under an appropriate open source software license when appropriate.
-This includes contributing code to existing open source software projects.
+These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the [Procedures for Application Architecture](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) that, all source code must be released under an appropriate open source software license when appropriate.

-> **All source code modifications made to existing open source software, whether in-house by GC or through procurement contracts, must be shared back with the open source software community.**
+> **All source code modifications made to open source software, whether in-house by GC or through procurement contracts, must be shared back with the open source software community.**
 > **The GC must be an active contributor to open source software it's using or where there is benefit to Canadians, by sharing code, but also by creating bug reports and feature requests as well as helping with testing and influencing the development roadmap.**

 The steps to GC employees contributing to open source software communities are: